Understanding if You're Being Manipulated in a Relationship

 - Guilty: Guilt trips are one of the key strategies of a manipulative person.

-- Not only will they make you feel like you have to do things for them, they’ll make you feel bad if you say no.
+- Not only will they make you feel like you have to do things for them, but they’ll also make you feel bad if you say no.

 - Gaslighted: Gaslighting happens when people try to convince you that something you are really experiencing is “all in your head”.
 Manipulation and gaslighting go hand in hand because manipulators make it hard for us to trust our own instincts and judgment.